CSCfi/csc-user-guide/docs/data/sensitive-data/sequencing_center_tutorial.md

 Moving large datasets (several terabytes) of data to Allas can take a long time.
 Aftwer few days data produces tells Tiina that all data has been imported to the shared _animine_data_import_i1_ bucket in Allas.
-Tiina can now close remove the external access rights from the bucket with command:
+Tiina can now remove the external access rights from the bucket with command:

 ```text
 a-access -rw project_2000111 animine_data_import_1